mnaeim/intro/02-intro_to_git.md

 Pushing is how you transfer commits from your local repository to a remote repo.
 It's the counterpart to git fetch, but whereas fetching imports commits to local branches, pushing exports commits to remote branches.

 ##git pull
+It is a shortcut for git fetch followed by git merge.
+Basically, it runs git fetch with the given parameters and then git merge merges the retrieved branch into the curent branch.

 ##git merge
 Merging is Git's way of putting a forked history back together again.
 The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.